thousand-rubies/good_job/README.md

     end
     ```

-- [`GoodJob::Batch`](app/models/good_job/batch.rb) is an Active Record model that you can query and access its attributes like any other model:
+- [`GoodJob::Batch`](app/models/good_job/batch.rb) is an Active Record model and access its attributes like any other model:

 ```ruby
   batch = GoodJob::Batch.new